 Traffic Modelling and Economic Assessment

 More detailed traffic modelling was carried out for the scheme and the surrounding network.
 This information gave greater insight as to the affects of the proposals as well as indicating what measures would be required to enable traffic using both the proposals and the surrounding network to move efficiently eg proposed traffic signals at the St Machar Drive/Bedford Road junction.

-A Stage 3 Environmental Assessment and Environmental Statement were commissioned to identify the impacts on both the natural and built environments.
-They followed on from the findings of the Stage 2 assessment, looking into the impacts of the proposals in more detail.
+A Environmental Assessment and Environmental Statement were commissioned to identify the impacts on both the natural and built environments.
+They followed on from the findings of the assessment, looking into the impacts of the proposals in more detail.

 Key issues investigated by the Environmental Assessment are Policy, Air Quality, Archaeology and Heritage, Ecology and Nature Conservation, Landscape and Visual Impact Assessment, Land Use, Noise, Pedestrians, Cyclists, Equestrians and Community Effects, Vehicle Travellers and Water Quality, Drainage and Flood Defence.
 The Environmental Assessment generally found that, relative to the size of the scheme, there were no major environmental impacts and although there are a number of relatively minor issues many of those can have their impact reduced or removed by suitable mitigation measures.
 The mitigation measures are detailed within the Environmental Statement.

-A Compulsory Purchase Order (CPO) was promoted in 2010 to acquire the land necessary to build the scheme.
+A Compulsory Purchase Order (CPO) was promoted in to acquire the land necessary to build the scheme.
 As there were objections raised over the use of the CPO, Scottish Ministers called for a Public Local Inquiry (PLI) to be held.
-An Independent Reporter was appointed by Scottish Ministers to carry out the PLI which was held in November 2011.
+An Independent Reporter was appointed by Scottish Ministers to carry out the PLI.

 - Roads Design